 I worked with Prof. Eni Mustafaraj of Wellesley in the Cred Lab, whose members study minsinformation on the web, for much of my undergraduate experience.
 One of our projects was covered by Wellesley College’s Daily Shot.

 In Summer 2019, I worked in the HCI lab of Prof. Dr. Susanne Boll of the University of Oldenburg, as part of the IRES Ubicomp program co-directed by Dr. Andrew Kun of UNH and Dr. Orit Shaer of Wellesley.
 I was supervised by Prof. Dr. Torben Wallbaum and built FeelsLike to help long distance partners share significant emotional moments.
 I continue to work on the development of FeelsLike through present day.

 I’ve also worked with Prof. Yanni Loukisass of Georgia Tech on the Atlanta Map Room, where we sought to make data about gentrification more tangible and empower Atlantans to add missing context to presented data.
-GaTech wrote up a nice article about the Civic Data REU here.
+Tech’s news team wrote up a nice article about the Civic Data REU here.

 For a list of my research artifacts please refer to my CV.